Chancellor: Prof. Dr. Pascale Ehrenfreund

 The ISU Academic Council is responsible for ensuring the academic quality of the teaching and research activities of ISU.
 The Council has created a set of policies and standards for the faculty within the overall guidelines established by the Board of Trustees and in cooperation with the President of the University.
 The role, rules, and processes of the Academic Council are provided in Appendix A of the ISU Academic Handbook, which can be downloaded here.

 To ensure integration of policies between the Academic Advisory Committee of the BOT and the Executive Officers of ISU, the AAC Chair as well as the President of ISU and the Academic Officers (the Dean, Associate Dean and the Program Directors) are permanent invitees to the Academic Council.
 The Academic Council is represented on the Board of Trustees and the BOT Academic Advisory Committee.
 The current members of the Academic Council are listed below.

-Su-Yin Tan (Canada), Chair of the Academic Council, University of Waterloo, Canada
+Geoff Steeves (Canada), Vice Chair of the Academic Council, University of Victoria, Canada

 ISU Academic Handbook v3.1 - Download Here

 Agenda - Academic Council Meeting #44, 25 February – 27 February 2019 - Download Here

 The CARE makes recommendations on all issues regarding appointment, performance, evaluation, and advancement of Resident Faculty members and title assignment at recruitment.
 It also makes recommendations on the appointment or dismissal, performance, evaluation, and titles of ISU Faculty.

 The Dean, the Chair of the Academic Council, and the Chair of the Academic Advisory Committee of the Board of Trustees jointly nominate the Chair of CARE.
 The Chair is appointed for a period of three years by the President of ISU and reports to the President of ISU.